 Successful applicants must maintain full-time enrolment in the initial course of study.

-Recipients are requested to submit a letter of appreciation to the donor explaining how the Scholarship has assisted them.
-The letter should be submitted to the Scholarship Office no later than 1 October of each year.
+You are requested to submit a letter of appreciation for the donor explaining how the Scholarship has assisted you.
+The letter should be submitted to the Scholarship Office no later than 1 October 2017.